California domestic violence laws make it a crime to harm (or threaten to harm) your current or former:

 - Any other reason.

-An experienced defense attorney can sometimes negotiate a plea bargain to a lesser offense.
-Pleading guilty to a lesser offense can help a defendant avoid the stigma and negative consequences of a domestic violence conviction.
+We can often negotiate a plea bargain to a lesser offense.
+This will help you avoid the stigma and negative consequences of a domestic violence conviction.

-Two of the most common lesser offenses a domestic violence defendant may be able to plead to are:
+Two of the most common lesser offenses you may be able to plead to are:

 Advantages of pleading to one of these crimes can include:

 - Retention of the right to own a firearm,

 - No automatic loss of custody rights, and

 7.3.
 Pre-trial diversion